Embedding Customer Experience (CX) Successfully

 Organisations that consider themselves ‘very advanced’ at CX are almost 3x more likely than their peers to have significantly exceeded their 2018 business goals.
 Adobe 2019 Digital Trends Report

-Are you considering embedding Customer Experience (CX) into your marketing activities?
+Are you considering embedding Customer Experience (CX) into your life science marketing activities?

-What are 3 simple concepts you need to have on your radar at the start of this journey?
+What are 3 simple concepts you need to have on your radar at the start of your life science CX journey?

 1. Embedding customer experience (CX) impacts the whole organisation

 The belief that CX only affects and matters for a single department/section of the organisation must be left at the door.
-It is important to recognise that a customer does not interact or engage with your business merely through social media or the customer service department.
-There are many touchpoints across your business – online and offline – that a customer connects with your business.
+It is important to recognise that a patient or healthcare professional does not interact or engage with your business merely through sales, medical support or patient support services.
+There are many touchpoints across your organisation – online and offline – that a customer connects with your business.

 Customer experience (CX) is the sum of all the interactions a customer has with your business.
 It’s not enough to measure performance in any one moment.
 The customer doesn’t care about your individual operations.
 All they care about is how well they can reach their objective and how they feel along the way (and after).